-Associate of Applied Science Degree Program Contact Hours: 1,800 Semester Credits: 76 Instructional Weeks - Full Time: 70 Average Time to Complete - Full Time: 17 Months
+Associate of Applied Science Degree Program

+Contact Hours: 1,800 Semester Credits: 76

 Program Summary

 This program is designed to provide graduates with the knowledge and practical skills needed for entry-level employment as a Neurodiagnostic or Polysomnography Technologist.
 The program combines classroom and laboratory studies with clinical training in healthcare facilities.
 Through a series of General Education courses, the student will also develop skills in communication, interpersonal relations, and critical thinking.